 Unless your employer is outside the construction industry and has fewer than three employees, they are required to carry worker’s comp insurance.
 Information regarding this coverage plan should be readily accessible at your place of work.

-If you have been injured at work and need help understanding the workers’ compensation claims process in Fort Lauderdale, contact the Miami Workers’ Compensation Lawyers Coalition today at (786) 686-2857.
+If you have been injured at work and need help understanding the workers’ comp claim process in Fort Lauderdale, contact the Miami Workers’ Compensation Lawyers Coalition today at (786) 686-2857.

 How Long Do You Have To File A Workers’ Compensation Claim in Fort Lauderdale?

 If you were injured in an on-the-job accident or an accident that was related to your job duties, you must notify your employer of your intention to seek workers’ compensation within 30 days of the accident.
 After that, your employer has seven days to contact the company’s insurance provider so that you can file your claim.